Robust Differential Evolution via Nonlinear Population Size Reduction and Adaptive Restart: The ARRDE Algorithm: Numerical Experiments and Discussions

-When comparing the performance of different algorithms on a set of problems, it is crucial to define clear scoring metrics on which the final ranking is based.
-Aggregating multiple performance values into a single scalar score inevitably leads to a loss of information; therefore, the choice of scoring metric can significantly influence the resulting ranking.
-To obtain a more reliable picture of an algorithm's behavior, it is common to use more than one metric.

-In general, two types of scores are frequently employed.
-The first is a \emph{rank-based} score, which compares algorithms according to their relative performance on each problem (and, if applicable, each run).
-A key advantage of this scheme is that it is insensitive to the absolute scale of the performance metric and can therefore be applied uniformly across heterogeneous test problems.
-However, because any amount of improvement---no matter how small---is treated equivalently, an algorithm receives a higher rank whenever it marginally outperforms another.
-Consequently, in a benchmark suite with many functions, an algorithm that narrowly surpasses its competitors on most problems may achieve the best overall rank even if its mean or median error is substantially worse.

-To mitigate this issue, and in line with the objective of this study to design a robust algorithm, a second type of metric---an \emph{accuracy-based} score---is employed.
-This score evaluates how close the solution produced by an algorithm is to the known global optimum of each problem, typically through the final objective value or a relative error measure.
-In contrast to rank-based scoring, accuracy-based metrics differentiate between algorithms that achieve only negligible improvements and those that consistently yield solutions of substantially higher quality.

-CEC competitions typically employ both rank-based and accuracy-based scores to determine the final ranking of submitted algorithms, thereby providing a more balanced and informative assessment of their performance.
+To obtain a balanced and reliable assessment, both \emph{rank-based} and \emph{accuracy-based} performance metrics are employed.
+The official metrics of the considered CEC benchmark suites are still reported in the corresponding result tables where applicable.
+However, because those official metrics emphasize different performance aspects and are therefore not directly comparable across suites, we additionally define a unified robustness-oriented metric for cross-suite assessment.
+Its role is to provide a common aggregation when the objective is not to reproduce the exact ranking protocol of any single CEC suite, but to compare overall behavior across heterogeneous suites under a consistent error normalization and rank aggregation.
+Let $k$ index the algorithm, $j$ the benchmark problem, $i$ the independent run, $D$ the problem dimensionality, $N_p$ the number of benchmark problems, and $N_{\text{runs}}$ the number of independent runs.

-In this work, for the \emph{rank-based} score, we adopt the Friedman ranking.
-The Friedman test\cite{Friedman01121937} is a widely used non-parametric statistical method for comparing multiple algorithms across multiple benchmark functions.
-For each problem, the algorithms are ordered according to their performance, and ranks are assigned accordingly, with tied results receiving the average of the corresponding ranks.
-Let $N_A$ denote the number of algorithms, $N_p$ the number of benchmark problems, and $N_{\text{runs}}$ the number of independent trials.
-Denote by $r_{i,j,k}$ the rank of algorithm $k$ on problem $j$ in trial $i$.
-The per-problem Friedman average rank of algorithm $k$ on problem $j$ is defined as
+For rank-based evaluation, we adopt the Friedman ranking~\citep{Friedman01121937}.
+For each problem and run, algorithms are ranked according to their final objective function values, with lower values indicating better performance (ties receive the average rank).
+Denoting by $r_{i,j,k}$ the rank of algorithm $k$ on problem $j$ in run $i$, the overall Friedman rank-based score is defined as

-The overall Friedman score for algorithm $k$ is then obtained by averaging its average ranks across all problems: